 1942 was also the first time an upper age limit for Rangers was set, at 21.
 (Prior to this, there was no upper limit, and Rangers as old as 73 had been recorded . . .)
 In 1943, special entry to the women's services was introduced for Rangers, in recognition of the preparatory training they received in their units.

-In 1945, 'Air Rangers' began, perhaps taking inspiration from Agnes Baden-Powell's flying and ballooning exploits, although numbers were never very high - the Guiders tended to be former members of the Women's Auxiliary Air Force Service (WAAFS), as they had the knowledge to introduce interesting air-related activities and air force atmosphere.
+In 1945, 'Air Rangers' began, perhaps taking inspiration from Agnes Baden-Powell's flying and ballooning exploits, although numbers were never very high - the Guiders tended to be former members of the Women's Auxiliary Air Force Service (WAAFS), as they had the knowledge to introduce interesting air-related activities and air force atmosphere to their 'flights'.
 The Air Rangers built model aeroplanes, and sometimes got the opportunity to go gliding or ballooning, though facilities for this were often hard to come by - most units were attached to local aerodromes, and developed close links to them.
 Model plane making was popular and they also studied meteorology, navigation and mapwork, as well as ground crew skills.
 By this time, the mainstream Rangers were known as 'Land Rangers', to distinguish them from the Air and Sea Ranger branches.
 All Rangers worked for 'service stars' with Air Rangers then tackling the Leading Air Ranger Test, Sea Rangers the AB Test, and Land Rangers one of the Specialist Certificates - and Rangers enjoyed more adventurous activities than were available to Guides, sometimes jointly with Scouts as joint activities started to proliferate.
-Ranger/Cadet uniform now featured 'battledress' jackets with 'forage caps' replacing the berets as rationing slackened it's grip - although these were sometimes still homemade, or dyed ex-army uniform acquired for a good price from the local army surplus shop, especially in the immediate post-World War 2 period when rationing continued.
+Ranger/Cadet uniform now featured 'battledress' jackets - although the battledress outfits were sometimes still homemade, or dyed ex-army uniform acquired for a good price from the local army surplus shop, especially in the immediate post-World War 2 period when rationing continued.

 So 1946 brought new uniform options, of navy 'battledress' jackets and skirts, with white shirts, black ties and WRNS-style hats for Sea Rangers; pale blue shirts and hat badges for Air Rangers.
 Cadets wore the Guider uniform, but with white tie, badge and hatband.

-1947 saw the first publication of the magazine "The Ranger" (prior to this, pages for Rangers had featured within "The Guide") - it continued in various guises until 1974, when production ceased - thereafter Rangers had occasional pages in "The Guider".
+1947 saw the first publication of the magazine "The Ranger" (prior to this, pages for Rangers had featured within "The Guide") - it continued in various guises such as "Senior Branch News" until 1974, when production ceased - thereafter Rangers had occasional pages in "The Guider".

 1948 saw celebrations for "Empire Ranger Week" being held, with events around the country and a special badge being produced.